Calling

 • Decide when to use secure texting for healthcare vs standard SMS, email, or calls.

-2. Select a secure messaging solution (and pair with CallHub)
+1. Select a secure messaging solution (and pair with CallHub for non-PHI outreach)

 • Monitor audit logs and review messages to confirm compliance.

-• Train staff on consent, PHI boundaries, and secure app use.
+• Train staff on consent, PHI boundaries, and the secure use of the app.

 HIPAA-compliant texting apps